The Hobart Shakespeareans

 DVD and discussion guide, plus further reading list.

-Cost: Discussion guide is free; DVD is $16.05 from Amazon
+Cost: Discussion guide is free; Price of DVD will vary

 Curriculum type: Other